sermelo/cnn_exercise/README.md

 Load an ML model, and wait for messages from Kafka service to classify

+## run_docker_compose_test.sh

+Build all images and start docker compose environment with kafka, zookeeper, app and predictor to run some tests

 # Kafka integration

 Docker compose is used to start the whole environment with 4 containers: